-On the basis of genome and morphology, the bacteriophage is classified by ICTV (International Committee on Taxonomy of Viruses).
+Based on genome and morphology, the bacteriophages are classified by ICTV (International Committee on Taxonomy of Viruses).

-On the basis of the genome: Bacteriophage can be classified into four types:
+Based on the genome: Bacteriophage can be classified into the following four types:

 |Myoviridae||Genome: Linear, ds-DNA||Coliphage T2, T4, T6|